Specializing in natural product total synthesis, synthetic methodology development, and heterocycles

 Our research supported by industry has dealt mainly with the development of practical syntheses of pharmaceutically important compounds.
 Work under a grant from Glaxo, Inc. resulted in a novel asymmetric synthesis of the antitumor alkaloid, camptothecin.
 This novel synthesis is the shortest to date requiring only six steps from readily available material.
 Eighteen patents have been issued to protect these novel and practical syntheses.
 Other projects of industrial interest include catalytic asymmetric reactions, synthetic methodology, synthesis of heterocycles, and preparation of nicotine derivatives.

-Recently, we started a program in the nicotine area.
+Over the years, we carried out a program in the nicotine area.
 Nicotine derivatives may be useful in the treatment of multiple human disorders, including Alzheimer’s disease, Parkinson’s disease, epilepsy, migraines, depression, pain and others.
 After finding that substitution reactions of natural (S)-nicotine were difficult and underdeveloped, we studied this problem to find solutions.
-In the last few years we have published ten papers and have been awarded twelve patents in this area.
+In recent years we have published ten papers and have been awarded twelve patents in this area.
 Methods to substitute every position of the pyridine ring of natural (S)-nicotine have been developed.
 Numerous analogues were prepared in our laboratories and tested at Targacept, Inc. for various CNS activities.
 Several of our compounds exhibited exciting activity and potential as pharmaceutical leads.
-Ongoing studies in our laboratories are directed at converting commercially available (S)-nicotine to useful compounds, such as pharmaceuticals, insecticides, synthetic intermediates, and ligands for asymmetric synthesis.
+Studies in our laboratories were directed at converting commercially available (S)-nicotine to useful compounds, such as pharmaceuticals, insecticides, synthetic intermediates, and ligands for asymmetric synthesis.
 Our six-step synthesis of (S)-brevicolline and five-step synthesis of (S)-macrostomine from natural nicotine are examples of how we have made nicotine a useful member of the chiral pool.

 A stereoselective synthesis of acyclic amino alcohols containing multiple chiral centers has been developed using N-acyldihydropyridones as building blocks.
 Diastereomerically pure amino alcohols containing three to five contiguous stereocenters were prepared using this method.